-This digital collage of Deathbed Skiing shows me talking into, walking and standing alongside one of the Korean ‘machines’ that underpinned ‘Dawn Breaks’ (the ‘story bus’).
+This digital collage of Deathbed Skiing shows me talking into, walking and standing alongside one of the Showroom Korean ‘machines’ that underpinned ‘Dawn Breaks’ (the ‘story bus’).
+The words I said are here.

-I told the story of how when he was so near death that he’d stopped talking, my dad got out of his bed.
+When my dad was so near death that he’d stopped talking, he got out of his bed.

 People that close to death don’t get out of bed!
 But my strong dad stood up as if he was skiing.